 Option Action Hide Connector Hide the connector.
-To show the connector again, follow the steps in the Hide/Show Connectors topic.
+To show the connector again, see the Hide/Show Connectors Help topic.
 Hide Connector in Other Diagrams Hide or show the connector in other diagrams.
 Hide All Labels Hide or show all labels attached to the connector.
-Set Label Visibility Hide or show labels attached to the connector, individually.
+Set Label Hide or show labels attached to the